Buddhism in Japan: Asuka Buddhism (552–645)

-Asuka-period (538 to 710) Buddhism (Asuka bukkyō) refers to Buddhist practice and thought that mainly developed after 552 in the Nara Basin region.
-Buddhism grew here through the support and efforts of two main groups: immigrant kinship groups like the Hata clan (who were experts in Chinese technology as well as intellectual and material culture), and through aristocratic clans like the Soga.
+Asuka period (538 to 710) Buddhism (Asuka bukkyō) refers to Buddhist practice and thought that mainly developed after 552 in the Nara Basin.
+Buddhism grew here through the support and efforts of two main groups: immigrant kinship groups like the Hata clan, who were experts in Chinese technology as well as intellectual and material culture, and through aristocratic clans like the Soga clan.

-Immigrant groups like the Korean monks who supposedly instructed Shōtoku introduced Buddhist learning, administration, ritual practice and the skills to build Buddhist art and architecture.
-They included individuals like Ekan (dates unknown), a Koguryŏ priest of the Madhyamaka school, who (according to the Nihon Shoki) was appointed to the highest rank of primary monastic prelate (sōjō).
+Immigrant groups, like the Korean monks who supposedly instructed Prince Shōtoku, introduced Buddhist learning, administration, ritual practice, and the skills to build Buddhist art and architecture.
+They included individuals like Hyegwan (dates unknown), a Goguryeo priest of the Madhyamaka school, who, according to the Nihon Shoki, was appointed to the highest rank of primary monastic prelate (僧正, sōjō).

-Aside from the Buddhist immigrant groups, Asuka Buddhism was mainly the purview of aristocratic groups like the Soga clan and other related clans, who patronized clan temples as a way to express their power and influence.
+Aside from the Buddhist immigrant groups, Asuka Buddhism was mainly the purview of aristocratic clans like the Soga and related clans, who patronized clan temples to express their power and influence.
 These temples mainly focused on the performance of rituals which were believed to provide magical effects, such as protection.
-During this period, Buddhist art was dominated by the style of Tori Busshi, who came from a Korean immigrant family.
+During this period, Buddhist art in Japan was dominated by the style of Tori Busshi, who came from a Korean immigrant family.